cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~
 struct {
     opaque client_public_key[Npk];
+    opaque masking_key[Nh];
     Envelope envelope;
 } RegistrationUpload;
 ~~~

 client_public_key
 : The client's encoded public key, corresponding to the private key `client_private_key`.

+masking_key
+: A key used by the server to preserve confidentiality of the envelope during login

 envelope
 : The client's `Envelope` structure.